Malachyiii/snowcast_package/README.md

         as three columns of data.
 One for The snow cover, one for the Albedo, and one for the unmodified NDSI measurment, all normalized to between 0 and 1

-    '''

 ## get_copernicus

 This function pulls an image from the Copernicus 30m resolution DEM for the specified geometry.
 A date is not necessary because the DEM does not have date dependent image collections.
-The initial pull brings in the elevation, and the function datashader to create a slope and an aspect layer, outputing all three of these as a 3 channel numpy array
+The initial pull brings in the elevation, and datashader is used to create a slope and an aspect layer, outputting all three of these as a 3 channel numpy array

 `get_copernicus(geometry, signal_timer =5):`
-    '''

     Parameters